In January 2022, Meta renamed the Oculus Quest 2 headset to the Meta Quest 2. The hardware itself, reviewed here, remains the same.

 The Oculus Quest 2 rings the death knell for Oculus’s tethered, PC-only headsets, such as the Oculus Rift and Oculus Rift S. It has confirmed to TechRadar that, going forward, its headsets will offer a combination of mobile and PC tethered play, rather than being solely PC-tethered hardware.

-This dramatically increases the amount of titles available to Oculus Quest 2 players, providing they have the PC hardware to power them.
+Whichever method you choose this will dramatically increase the number of titles available to Oculus Quest 2 players, providing they have the PC hardware to power them.
 In addition, PC-based experiences, by virtue of the potential GPU horsepower behind them, can be more detailed and ambitious by an order of magnitude than their mobile counterparts.

-With the greater power of a PC at hand, the Quest is capable of taking advantage of some really impressive adventures, such as the god-stomping Asgard’s Wrath and mind-blowing Lone Echo.
-These are high-end VR adventures with graphical fidelity leagues ahead of the majority of Quest 2’s mobile apps, and should be taken advantage of if possible.
-With a bit of tinkering, you can get the Quest 2 to play VR apps from other stores, such as Steam VR’s highlight Half Life: Alyx, too.
+With the greater power of a PC at hand, the Quest is capable of taking advantage of some really impressive adventures, such as the god-stomping Asgard’s Wrath and mind-blowing Lone Echo 2.
+These are high-end VR adventures with graphical fidelity leagues ahead of the majority of Quest 2’s mobile apps and should be taken advantage of if possible.
+With a bit of tinkering, you can get the Quest 2 to play VR apps from other stores too, such as Steam VR’s highlight Half Life: Alyx.

 Offering access to both these play scenarios through one headset line is a wise move by Facebook, reducing the amount of hardware it supports.
 However, as mobile VR now becomes the default for Oculus (not everyone has a gaming PC, after all), we hope that that doesn’t dull the ambitions of developers.
 We wouldn't want to see apps focus solely on the lower-powered mobile headset and give a cold shoulder to the more powerful made-for-PC experiences that can be achieved.

-New for the Oculus Quest is the introduction of a number of accessories beyond the controllers.
-These will start shipping in the coming months, and will include a new, structured headband for an optional comfort fit, a headband with a built in battery to double play time, audio accessories from Logitech and different inner face plates for varying sizes.
+New for the Oculus Quest is the introduction of a number of Oculus-licensed accessories beyond the controllers.
+These include a new, structured headband for an optional comfort fit, a headband with a built-in battery to double playtime, audio accessories from Logitech, and different inner faceplates for varying sizes.

 Buy it if...